Praqma/deploy2docker/README.md

 ```

-Then, create `app.env` - or whatever the "secrets file" for your project is - under the `/home/containers-secrets/blogdemo.wbitt.com/` directory.
+Then, create `app.env` - or whatever the "secrets file(s)" for your project is - under the `/home/containers-secrets/blogdemo.wbitt.com/` directory.

 ```
 [deployer@dev blogdemo.wbitt.com]$ cat app.env